realmagicgreen/magicgreen11ty/src/articles/2018-09-05-electric-cars-in-thailand.md

 ---
 title: Electric Cars in Thailand
-subtitle: The Thai Government has a goal of getting 1.2 m electric vehicles on the road by 2036.
+subtitle: "The Thai Government has a goal of getting 1.2M electric vehicles on the road by 2036."
+description: "The rising number of relectric vehicles could have a major role in our society said Amonrat Kaewpradap of the Electric Vehicle Association of Thailand."
 category: solutions
-description: "The rising number of relectric vehicles could have a major role in our society said Amonrat Kaewpradap of the Electric Vehicle Association of Thailand."
 date: 2018-09-05
 published: true
 tags: